bobluppes/graaf/docs/docs/algorithms/traversal/depth-first-search.md

 3. **Performance on Dense Graphs:** In dense graphs, DFS might explore many nodes before reaching a solution, making it less efficient compared to other algorithms.

-4. **No Guarantee of Optimality:** Like DFS, DFS may not always find the optimal solution, especially in cases where the graph has weighted edges or other complexities.
+4. **No Guarantee of Optimality:** Like BFS, DFS may not always find the optimal solution, especially in cases where the graph has weighted edges or other complexities.

 5. **Memory Usage:** DFS on deep graphs may lead to excessive recursion and memory consumption due to the call stack.